Tomev/qcflow/docs/source/llms/tracing/overview.rst

 In this guide, you can learn about what tracing is as it applies to Generative AI (GenAI) applications and what the main components of tracing are.

 .. figure:: ../../_static/images/llms/tracing/tracing-top.gif
-    :alt: MLflow Tracing
+    :alt: QCFlow Tracing
     :width: 80%
     :align: center

-A good companion to the explanations in this guide is the `Tracing Schema <./tracing-schema.html>`_ guide which will show how MLflow Tracing constructs the concepts discussed here.
+A good companion to the explanations in this guide is the `Tracing Schema <./tracing-schema.html>`_ guide which will show how QCFlow Tracing constructs the concepts discussed here.

 What is tracing?